 Guest Blogger: Mike Flahaven of Shady Oak Distributing

 Mike Flahaven, of Shady Oak Distributing, is our trusted partner and rep for Vent-A-Hood Ventilation Systems and Range Hoods.
-We invited Mike to share his wisdom and experience with our audience in this two part series on the importance of kitchen ventilation.
+We invited Mike to share his wisdom and experience in a blog on the importance of kitchen ventilation.

-Good ventilation is achieved by venting to the outside and taking into consideration three main things: the canopy, the blower system, and the ductwork.
+Good ventilation is achieved by venting to the outside and taking into consideration three main things: the canopy, a blower system, and ductwork.

 The ideal size of a range hood canopy is six inches wider than the cooking surface and covers the front burners.
-Space limitations can sometimes cause the canopy to remain the same width as the cooking surface.
-In cases like this, when considering hoods that are mounted on the wall, it’s not the end of the world as the hood is being aided by having the back wall and cabinets on either side.
-However, when we have a hood that is mounted over an island, it is critical the canopy be larger than the cooking surface.
+Space limitations can sometimes cause the canopy to remain the same width as the cooking surface and in cases like these, the narrower hood can be aided by the back wall and surrounding cabinets to help ventilate.
+However, when a hood that is mounted over an island, it is critical the canopy be larger than the cooking surface.

 IMPORTANT: Once the blower system has been properly sized, it is important to consult your local building codes and a HVAC professional.
 In many parts of the country, replacement air may be necessary to install as powerful range hoods can remove too much air from the house.
 When too much air is removed it can put the house in a negative pressure situation.
 When that happens, it’s possible to backdraft hazardous gases back into the house from other gas appliances such as furnaces and water heaters.

-Range hoods are moving high speed air so it is important to have the correct ducting installed.
-If the following are taken into consideration, you will have a range hood performing as it should:
+Range hoods work by moving high speed air, so it is important to have the correct ducting installed.
+If the following are taken into consideration, you will have a range hood performing properly and effectively:

 With a properly sized canopy, blower system, and correct ducting, you will be keeping cooking odors from mixing with the air in the rest of your home and imbedding into the walls, carpet, furniture, and drapes.
-You will be keeping the grease off the cabinets.
-And, in some cases, when selling a home, Realtors will use the range hood as a selling feature.
+And you will be keeping grease off your cabinets!

 For more information about range hoods or to learn more about our kitchen design process, visit our showroom or schedule an appointment with one of our designers today!